fractal-analytics-platform/fractal-analytics-platform.github.io/docs/news/2026-03-31-fractal-workflow-templates.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5zhi0f6LX7k?si=WjPv6-c2XSc_RI4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Given the [over 100 publicly available Fractal tasks](../fractal_tasks.md), finding useful combinations of tasks that create meaningful workflows has become a challenge for new users.
 And even for well documented tasks, knowing exactly how to use them, how to tweak their parameters for a given workflow can require some expert knowledge.
-Task templates aim to give Fractal power users, members of core facilities and us in the Fractal core team a better mechanism in how such knowledge can be shared.
+Workflow templates aim to give Fractal power users, members of core facilities and us in the Fractal core team a better mechanism in how such knowledge can be shared.

 By setting up template workflows, this knowledge is distilled into a shareable unit.
 Experts develop new workflows, add descriptions of how a workflow can be used, and add descriptions to individual tasks on how their parameters should be adapted for specific cases.
 These workflows can then be shared with collaborators, with all users of a given Fractal server or the broader Fractal community.

 ![Template creation](../assets/blogs/fractal_workflow_templates/template_permissions.png)

 On your Fractal server, you can create a new workflow template that is just accessible to yourself, that is shared within a specific user group (e.g. shared with a given lab) or shared with all the users of a Fractal server.
 When creating new templates, here are a few best practices:

 1. Create a **meaningful title** for your template.
 The title should allow other researchers to understand whether this workflow is meant for their kind of image analysis
 2. Write a **short workflow description** that details what this workflow is meant for.
 You can point to publicly available test data to run this workflow, describe the type of microscopy it's developed for (e.g. 3D image analysis in a high content screening context) or include additional information about what to be careful with when adapting the workflow.
 3. Use **task descriptions** to give context on the fine-grained choices.
 Why did you select one segmentation method over another?
 Which parameters did you tune?
 Are there parameters other users should tune when adapting from this template?